caio-isaias/sncRNA-networks/README.md

 This repository contains the R scripts used to generate the results and figures presented in the associated article.

-Data Inputs

 The scripts require the following input data:

-   **Expression Data:** sncRNA expression normalized via the TMM method.
+**1. Expression Data:** sncRNA expression normalized via the TMM method.

-   **List of dynamic sncRNAs**: sncRNA set selected according to the methodology described in the article.
+**2. List of dynamic sncRNAs**: sncRNA set selected according to the methodology described in the article.

-   **List of dynamic PSS Samples**: Sample subsets identified based on the Perceived Stress Scale (PSS) trajectories dynamics, described in the article.
+**3. List of dynamic PSS Samples**: Sample subsets identified based on the Perceived Stress Scale (PSS) trajectories dynamics, described in the article.

 DREAM_models.R - differential expression analysis and volcano plot